apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 {{< generated/pulsar_client_configuration >}}

-#### PulsarAdmin Options

-The [admin API](https://pulsar.apache.org/docs/2.11.x/admin-api-overview/) is used for querying topic metadata and for discovering the desired topics when the Pulsar connector uses topic-pattern subscription.
-It shares most part of the configuration options with the client API.
-The configuration options listed here are only used in the admin API.
-They are also defined in `PulsarOptions`.

-{{< generated/pulsar_admin_configuration >}}

 #### Pulsar Consumer Options

 In general, Pulsar provides the Reader API and Consumer API for consuming messages in different scenarios.